spyder-ide/spyder-docs/doc/basic-first-aid.rst

    .. note::

-      This will reset your preferences, as well as any custom keyboard shortcuts or syntax highlighting schemes, so you should back up the ``.spyder-py3`` folder in your user home directory if you particularly care about any of those, so you can restore them should this not solve the problem.
+      This will reset your preferences, as well as any custom keyboard shortcuts or syntax highlighting schemes, so you should make a copy of the ``.spyder-py3`` folder in your user home directory if you particularly care about any of those, so you can restore it if this doesn't solve the problem.

-#. **Try installing Spyder into a new ``conda`` environment** (recommended) or ``virtualenv``, and only installing its dependencies there, and seeing if the issue reoccurs.
+#. **Try installing Spyder into a new Conda environment** (recommended) or ``virtualenv``, and only installing its dependencies there, and seeing if the issue reoccurs.
    If it does not, it is likely due to another package installed on your system, particularly if done with ``pip``, which can cause many problems and should be avoided if at all possible.

-#. **Watch our video** on managing packages and environments with Spyder.
+#. **Watch our video** on solving and avoiding problems with Pip, Conda and Conda-forge and follow its instructions.

    .. youtube:: Ul79ihg41Rs
 	             :height: 360